s-iwakawa/Git_GitHub_Slides/English_GitHub_Lec.md

 ### Create a GitHub Repository
   * Create a Repository
     * <https://github.com/new>
-  * Name your repository kintone_dojo
+  * Name your repository learning_js
   * Do not initialize repository with README!

 ### Local Git :arrow_forward: GitHub